diescalo/jermit/README.md

   -----------------------

   If true, use streaming mode (do not send ACKs during file data packets transfer).
-Default: false.
-Note that if streaming is enabled, full duplex sliding windows will be disabled.
+Default: true.
+Note that if streaming is enabled, full duplex sliding windows (not yet implemented) is automatically disabled.

   jermit.kermit.robustFilenames
   -----------------------------